brian-kiplagat/yeebli-server/README.md

 pnpm install -g pino-pretty
 ```

-## Migration
+## Spin docker for developement

-Create a new file `.env` in the root folder and copy contents from the `.env.template` file.
+Create a new file `.env` in the root folder and copy contents from the `.env.template` file and run this command.
+You must have docker installed on your computer.
+If not, skip to `Install Docker Desktop` then return here once done

 ```bash
 docker compose up -d